What are

 Strategic Metals

-Strategic Metals differ from “base metals”, like copper, iron, lead, and zinc, in that the availability of those metals is relatively abundant around the world.
-They also differ from “precious metals”, such as gold and silver, because those are not considered as vital to technology and industry.
+Strategic Metals differ from “base metals” like copper, iron, lead, and zinc in that they are relatively abundant worldwide.
+They also differ from “precious metals” such as gold and silver because they are not considered vital to technology and industry.
+Strategic Metals are the backbone of manufacturing in the 21st century.

-Strategic Metals include technology metals, such as gallium, hafnium and tellurium, and rare earth metals, such as dysprosium, neodymium, and terbium.
+Strategic Metals include technology metals, such as gallium, hafnium, and germanium, and rare earth metals, such as dysprosium, neodymium, and terbium.

 Application Areas of strategic metals